Kevin Gogan

-Kevin Patrick Gogan (born November 2, 1964) is a former American football guard in the National Football League (NFL) for the Dallas Cowboys, Los Angeles/Oakland Raiders, San Francisco 49ers, Miami Dolphins, and San Diego Chargers.
-He was selected in the eighth round by the Dallas Cowboys in the 1987 NFL Draft.
-He played college football at the University of Washington.
-With the Cowboys, he won Super Bowl XXVII and Super Bowl XXVIII, both over the Buffalo Bills.
+Kevin Patrick Gogan (born November 2, 1964) is an American former professional football player who was a guard in the National Football League (NFL) for the Dallas Cowboys, Los Angeles/Oakland Raiders, San Francisco 49ers, Miami Dolphins, and San Diego Chargers.
+He played college football for the Washington Huskies and was selected in the eighth round by the Dallas Cowboys in the 1987 NFL draft.
+With the Cowboys, Gogan won Super Bowl XXVII and Super Bowl XXVIII, both over the Buffalo Bills.

-Early years
+Early life

 Gogan attended Sacred Heart Cathedral Preparatory in San Francisco, California.
 He helped his football team win 2 city championships as a two-way player (offensive and defensive tackle).

 He also lettered in baseball, where he started as a catcher, before being forced to move to first base as a senior, because his size didn't allow the umpires to see the home plate.

 College career

 Gogan accepted a football scholarship from the University of Washington, to play under head coach Don James.
 He became a three-year starter at right tackle.

 As a senior, he missed 2 games with a sprained knee.
 He received honorable mention All-American and second-team All-Pac-10 honors.